 In the center, I installed 2 shiplap panels.
 They were painted in a faux white oak finish with Retique It furniture paint (Smooth Finish in Barn Wood color).
 This finish was so perfect that it’s by far my favorite DIY faux wood look.

 Tip: Paint and stain the shiplap before installing.
-The faux wood grain would look more natural this way.
+It’s a lot easier to achieve realistic wood grains.

-I also recommend taping the spot you will nail in first, before actually nailing the shiplap in place.
-After patching the nail hole, you can just peel off the tape without worrying about sanding off the wood finish.
+I also recommend taping the spot you will nail in first, before nailing the shiplap in place.
+After patching the nail hole, you can just peel off the tape without sanding off the wood finish.
 The patched nail hole will blend right in.

 Elevating PAX with trim